Insider Lab

 One can imagine the impact this could have had on the industry if the attacker had been able to decrypt any password they had stolen.
 This would mean the attacker could access any password-protected systems easily accessible from the internet.
 Of course, this is only applicable if 2FA is not present in those accounts!

-The LastPass Hack Unveiled
+The LastPass hack unveiled

 How possible is it to decrypt the secrets stolen from LastPass?